 Intravenous sedation is inherently a more pleasant way of having potentially stressful treatment carried out.
 It is especially good if you are apprehensive, as the sedative’s action actually removes anxiety and so makes treatment much more comfortable.

-Dr Kellie Houlahan and Dr AJ Salman are both members of the New Zealand Sedation Society following the guidelines of good practice set out by this organisation.
+Dr AJ Salman is a member of the New Zealand Sedation Society following the guidelines of good practice set out by this organisation.

 Do not drive any vehicle, operate any machinery or use any domestic appliance.